apache/apisix-ingress-controller/docs/en/latest/FAQ.md

 If you can not find `v2beta3` in `ApisixRoute` definition file.
 Please apply the latest version of `ApisixRoute`.

 Ref to FAQ #7.

+### 9. Modify the Admin API key in APISIX-Ingress

+Usually, you need to modify the Admin API key to protect Apache APISIX.
+Please refer to this [link](https://apisix.apache.org/docs/apisix/how-to-build/#updating-admin-api-key) to simply change Apache APISIX.

+However, in apisix-ingress-controller, if we need to change the Admin API key, we also need to change the Admin API key in apisix-ingress-controller.
+There are two different ways to implement the requirements here.

+For the first method, we need to modify the Admin API credentials values in both the `apisix/values.yaml` and `apisix/apisix-ingress-controller/values.yaml` files.
+You can refer to these two links(apisix's [values.yaml](https://github.com/apache/apisix-helm-chart/blob/57cdbe461765cd49af2195cc6a1976cc55262e9b/charts/apisix/values.yaml#L181) && apisix-ingress-controller's [values.yaml](https://github.com/apache/apisix-helm-chart/blob/57cdbe461765cd49af2195cc6a1976cc55262e9b/charts/apisix-ingress-controller/values.yaml#L128)).

+Another method, you can just pass `--set ingress-controller.config.apisix.adminKey=<Your new admin key> --set admin.credentials.admin=<Your new admin key>`  to `helm install` command.